 - Infrastructure: Large industrial buildings, abandoned machinery, deserted warehouses.

-- State of Disrepair: Relatively well preserved, but with signs of disrepair.
+- State of disrepair: Relatively well preserved, but with signs of disrepair.

-- Exploration: Discovery of ancient silk production techniques.
+- Exploration: Discovering ancient silk production techniques.

 - Immersion: Unique atmosphere of abandoned industrial settings.